soedinglab/MMseqs2-App/mcp/server/README.md

 Without a shared folder they sit in the state directory, which the client usually cannot read.
-A sandboxed client sees the shared folder at a mount of its own, so the descriptor carries `mountName`, `pathFromMount` and `ifUnreadable` to rebuild the path — join them to the mount — or pass `mountRoot` and the server rewrites them.
+A sandboxed client sees the shared folder at a mount of its own, so the descriptor carries `mountName`, `pathFromMount` and `ifUnreadable` to rebuild the path — join them to the mount.
 Grants are per session, and `localPathVerified` is always `false`.

 ## Configuration